Aryan-Pericharan/F26-ECSE395-axp1295/lab1_overview.md

 4. Create 2 Markdown documents: lab1_overview.md and week1.md
 5. Complete the 2 documents according to the assignment instructions
 6. Create a GitHub account using the individuals CWRU ID
-7. Create a repository and upload the 2 documents
+7. Create a repository and clone it to a local computer
+8. Upload the 2 documents and push to origin
-8. Submit the
+8. Submit the GitHub URL to canvas under the respective assignment

+### Tiem Reporting and Relection
+1. How long did it take you to complete this assignment?
+    + 1 hour
+2. How long did it take you to complete this assignment?
+    + Low
+3. If you associated medium/high difficulty with this assignment, what aspect did you find the most diffcult?
+    + NA
+4. How comfortable do you currently feel with the course content?
+    + Comfortable
+5. Do you have any additional information or feedback you would like to share with the instructors?
+    + NA